mspncp/gosu-wiki/To Do.md

   * Fix Memory leaks in WindowX shareContext
   * Image::insert/Bitmap::insert should memcpy if possible
   * Apply colorKey AFTER splitting the bitmap into tiles, not before!
-  * simplify Gosu's IO philosophy (C++)
-  * Make plans for an official Scene/State system
-  * How would a TexturePacker like thingie work for Gosu?
-  * Redesign (see forum) drawing interface

 ## Gosu .app Wrapper
   * Add 'ashton' as a gem, replace 'ruby-opengl2' by 'opengl'